🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Thermal Label Printers

-Inkjet and laser printers produce acceptable results at 300 DPI or higher when printing on Avery label sheets.
+Inkjet and laser printers produce acceptable results at 300 DPI or higher when printing on Avery label sheets such as 5160.
 Use the SVG download option rather than PNG when printing from a desktop printer — the vector format eliminates rasterisation artefacts at the barcode edges.

 Generate labels for these common formats: